Healing Communities Training for Congregations/Clergy (criminal justice system impact on individuals/ families/ communities)

-The Lancaster County Reentry Management Organization (RMO), in partnership with the PA Council of Churches, is offering the one-day Healing Communities training for clergy and lay leaders as a pre-conference offering for the PA Council of Churches conference: Lord, Let our Eyes Be Opened: Breaking the Chains of Mass Incarceration .
+The Lancaster County Reentry Management Organization (RMO), in partnership with Lancaster County churches and clergy groups, is offering the one-day Healing Communities training for clergy and lay leaders.

 This training will equip and empower congregations with resources, information and support, while each congregation decides on its own action plan and approach to work toward being a healing community, based on its own culture, beliefs and demographics.